Amanieu/parking_lot/README.md

-This library provides implementations of `Mutex`, `RwLock`, `Condvar` and `Once` that are smaller, faster and more flexible than those in the Rust standard library.
+This library provides implementations of `Mutex`, `RwLock`, `Condvar` and `Once` that are smaller, faster and more flexible than those in the Rust standard library, as well as a `ReentrantMutex` type which supports recursive locking.
 It also exposes a low-level API for creating your own efficient synchronization primitives.

 When tested on x86_64 Linux, `parking_lot::Mutex` was found to be 1.5x faster than `std::sync::Mutex` when uncontended, and up to 5x faster when